Visorian/PSMDE/README.md

 Set-MdeAuthorizationInfo -tenantId '00000000-0000-0000-0000-000000000000' -appId '00000000-0000-0000-0000-000000000000' -appSecret 'APP_SECRET'
 ```

-Currently, it's not supported to authenticate via environment variables, this is planned for a later release.
+Currently, it's not supported to authenticate via environment variables, this is planned for a future release.

 ## Token refresh